hemantksingh/messup-learn/People/Interviews.md

 ## Selling the role

-* Find out what they are looking for and the motivations of leaving their current role
+* Find out what they are looking for and the motivations for leaving their current role
-* You can talk about where you currently are and where you want to get to in the future - the why, how and what now.
+* You can talk about where your team currently is and where you want to get to in the future - the why, how and what now.
 Highlight the importance of the opportunity to improve and innovate
 * Culture and the working environment - autonomy, collaboration and support
   * continuous delivery
   * architecture decisions